apache/apisix-docker/README.md

 ## Summary
-This repo contains docker images for APISIX, APISIX dashboard, Prometheus and Grafana (which emit metrics of APISIX).
+This repo contains docker images for APISIX and APISIX dashboard.
 It also includes useful commands to use, build, and save the images and an example that illustrates how to start these services with docker-compose.

 **Note**: Docker images are not official ASF releases but provided for convenience.
 Recommended usage is always to build the source.